typpo/blog/source/_posts/2012-12-20-optimizing-three-dot-js-performance-simulating-tens-of-thousands-of-independent-moving-objects.markdown

 })
 {% endcodeblock %}

-Create and run the web worker like so:
+Create and run the web worker from your UI code like so:

 {% codeblock lang:js %}
 // in your main js file